electron0zero/failure-modes/pages/learn.md

 - [Lessons learned in incident management - Dropbox](https://dropbox.tech/infrastructure/lessons-learned-in-incident-management)

-- [Post Mortem - The Cloudflare Blog](https://blog.cloudflare.com/tag/postmortem), list postmortems from cloudflare
+- [Post Mortem - The Cloudflare Blog](https://blog.cloudflare.com/tag/postmortem), lists postmortems from cloudflare

 - [How we’re building a production readiness review process at Grafana Labs](https://grafana.com/blog/2021/10/13/how-were-building-a-production-readiness-review-process-at-grafana-labs/)

 ## Talks

-Talks on how systems fail, demo of systems, and other wisdom on how we can build better systems -
+Talks on how systems fail, demos of systems, and other wisdom on how we can build better systems -

 - [Debugging Under Fire: Keep your Head when Systems have Lost their Mind - Bryan Cantrill](https://www.youtube.com/watch?v=30jNsCVLpAE)